markxroberts/risco-mqtt-local/README.md

 - Supports mapping of group arming via config file.
 - Wireless zones now show battery status as additional binary sensors (this is the only information the panel gives).
 - Separate binary sensors are provided that are only triggered in an alarm state.
 This permits automations based only on alarm-triggers.
-- Cloud proxy status sensor supported.
+- Panel connection status sensor supported.
 - Configurable reconnection delay after dropping of Cloud connection.
 - Buttons to republish status, autodiscovery and reinitiate communications.